fk721/cs-1134-ds/README.md

 # cs-1134-ds
-A repository for the relevant coursework of my Data Structures and Algorithms class
+A repository for serveral key data structures implemented in my cs-1134 class.